dgarciabriseno/helioviewer-project.github.io/_posts/2023-11-01-helioviewer-hapi-server.md

 Below are examples of using HAPI with Python and JavaScript.
 You can find a list of officially supported clients [here](https://github.com/hapi-server/?q=client-&type=all).

+If your desired language isn't supported, you can review the [API specification](https://github.com/hapi-server/data-specification) to write a new client.

 ### With Python
 ```python
 >>> from hapiclient import hapi